Jards Macalé: Life and career

-Although he's also collaborated with the likes of Gilberto Gil and Caetano Veloso, he has since walked away from these partnerships, claiming that tropicalism as a movement has been co-opted by the culture industry, losing its artistic independence.

-In 1985, he participated in the musical Sands Body Heat.

-In 2012, he participated in collaboration with the band Dorgas of the Ray-Ban series Meet The Legends, where he sang the song "Faisão Dourado (Tendência e Cor)" from the band's original authorship.

 In 2013 he participated in Exile Songs event, which claimed to be an anarchist, and Tenda dos Milagres.

 In 2019, his album Besta Fera was nominated for the Latin Grammy Award for Best MPB Album and considered one of the 25 best Brazilian albums of the first half of 2019 by the São Paulo Association of Art Critics (APCA).
 APCA also chose his album Coração Bifurcado as one of the 50 best Brazilian albums of 2023 and the collaboration Mascarada: Zé Kéti with Sergio Krakowski Trio as one of the 50 best albums of 2024.

-He died from cardiac arrest on November 17, 2025, at the age of 82, after being hospitalized for treating lung problems.
+Macalé died from a cardiac arrest on November 17, 2025, at the age of 82, after being hospitalized for treating lung problems.